Johannes Weiss

 Johannes Weiss (December 13, 1863 – August 24, 1914) was a German Protestant theologian and biblical exegete.
 He was a member of the history of religions school.

 History

 Weiss was born in Kiel as son of Bernhard Weiss.
 A perpetual scholar, he studied in the University of Marburg, the University of Berlin, the University of Göttingen, and the University of Breslau.
 He then taught as a professor at Göttingen since 1890, at Marburg since 1895, and since 1908 at the University of Heidelberg.
 He wrote many influential books and papers, and was instrumental in the development of New Testament biblical criticism.
 He was held in the highest regard by his contemporaries, and subsequent scholarship has continued to recognize his wide influence.
-He died in Heidelberg.